Structure, Functionality, and Bioceramics - Design Principles for High Performance

 t_levels = [2, 4, 6, 8, 10] # hours

-# Arrange experimental points on grid
+# Arrange experimental points on a grid

 T_grid, t_grid = np.meshgrid(T_levels, t_levels)